george-hawkins/pololu-romi-jetbot/pi-camera-notes.md

 * ISO sensitivity
 * JPEG compression controls

-But the layout is messed - you have to mentally see every Reset button as marking the end of a row.
+But the layout is messed up - you have to mentally see every Reset button as marking the end of a row.
 Once you realize this you can scan down the named settings and spot things such as vertical flip that you may have missed trying to read through the text output of `v4l2-ctl`.

 References
 ----------